DaveDeDave/HuntTheWumpus/README.md

 - Survivor

 The miniwumpus moves randomly around the map and steals items from the player if it ends up in the same cell.
-The survivors are locked in cells on the map; if the player finds them he will receive a gift
+The survivors are locked in cells on the map; if the player finds them he will receive a gift.

 As with the original game, you win by killing the wumpus and lose if you end up on the wumpus' cell.
 The next section will better deepen the game events.